 MBSR :: Mindfulness-Based Stress Reduction

 The 8-week mindfulness-based stress reduction course (MBSR) is modeled after the program developed by Dr. Jon Kabat-Zinn and his associates at at the University of Massachusetts Medical School’s Stress Reduction Clinic.

 Based on the 8-week course developed by Dr. Jon Kabat-Zinn, the 5-day intensive allows attendees to 'get away from it all' and immerse themselves in quiet, peace, and nature with others of like mind.
 (Cost does not include accommodations.)

 We are all familiar with the term ‘mindful’ as being conscious or aware of something.
 However, this is very different from mindfulness — a mental state achieved by focusing one’s awareness on the present moment, while calmly acknowledging and accepting one’s feelings, thoughts, and physical sensations without judgement, and our colloquial use of the term is dissimilar from mindfulness meditation.

 Our increased awareness of mindfulness is, in part, due to articles and stories about the health benefits of mindfulness.
 These health benefits are not the product of merely being conscious of something, nor from being in the present moment now and again.
 Instead, health benefits occur after training in mindfulness meditation.
 During training, participants learn mindfulness techniques and incorporate them within their daily life.
 Mindfulness meditation can occur while sitting, walking, or doing any task or job.

 Benefits of Mindfulness:

-The benefits of mindfulness meditation, as shown in research studies, include -
+Benefits, as shown in research studies, include –

 Decreased Blood Pressure